 Students granted a medical withdrawal will have a hold placed on their record pending readmission to the college.
 The college expects the medical leave to be of sufficient duration to allow the student to address the issues that necessitated the withdrawal and thus enhance the likelihood of success upon return.

-- Notify the college of their desire to return by completing the Readmission Application available through the student section of myWofford and on the Registrar’s Office.
+- Notify the Office of the Registrar of their desire to return by completing the Readmission Application available through the student section of myWofford and on the Registrar’s Office website.

-- Submit documentation from the treating clinician to the Associate Vice President of Student Affairs and Director of Health Services attesting to the student’s ability to resume studies with a reasonable likelihood of success.
-The statement must provide a description of the student’s illness and the treatment rendered.
+- Submit documentation from the attending health care provider to the Office of Accessibility Services attesting to the student’s ability to resume studies with a reasonable likelihood of success.
+The statement must provide a description of the student’s diagnosis and the treatment rendered.
 It must outline, as appropriate, a plan of treatment to be followed upon return.
-(All documentation will be maintained in strict confidence in the Office of Accessibility Services.
+All documentation will be maintained in strict confidence in the Office of Accessibility Services.
 The Readmission Application and medical documentation must be submitted at least one month prior to the beginning of the term the student wishes to return, but exceptions can be granted when appropriate.